omxhealth/drugbank-sample-apps/README.md

 Visit [http://localhost:`port`/](http://127.0.0.1:8080/) to view the app, where `port` is the port number declared in the `config.json`.
 The current port will also be be given in the console.

 ## Node.js
-Navigate to `drugbank-sample-apps/nodejs`.
+Navigate to `drugbank-sample-apps/nodejs` (or `drugbank-sample-apps/nodejs - JWT` for the token-based app).
 Run the command
 ```bash
 npm install
 ```